ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client creates a new account with the server by sending a POST request to the server's new-account URL.
-The body of the request is a stub account object containing the "contact" field and optionally the "terms-of-service-agreed" field.
+The body of the request is a stub account object containing the "contact" field and optionally the "termsOfServiceAgreed" field.

 contact (optional, array of string):
 : Same meaning as the corresponding server field defined in {{account-objects}}

-terms-of-service-agreed (optional, boolean):
+termsOfServiceAgreed (optional, boolean):
 : Same meaning as the corresponding server field defined in {{account-objects}}

-only-return-existing (optional, boolean):
+onlyReturnExisting (optional, boolean):
 : If this field is present with the value "true", then the server MUST NOT create a new account if one does not already exist.
 This allows a client to look up an account URL based on an account key (see